moccalotto/kaos/_rulebook/main.md

 #### Damage Rolls
 Having successfully struck an opponent you determine how many Hit Points your opponent looses by rolling the dice applicable for your weapon and adding your Damage Bonys.
-If you are making a melee attack, your Damage Bonus is STR÷10.
+If you are making a melee attack, the Damage Bonus is STR÷10.
 If you are making a ranged attack, the Damage Bonus is PER÷10.
 Magical attacks do not have a Damage Bonus.

+The damage your attack causes depends on the weapon you used.

 {:.noprint}
 See the equipment list [here]({{ '/rulebook/equipment/' | prepend: site.baseurl }}) for more info on damage dice.